 Which Modern Christmas Traditions Have Their Origins in Pagan Festivals?

-There are lots of Pagan customs in Christianity because early Christians adapted their Pagan customs to fit their new Christian beliefs, hiding their original meanings and giving them new ones.
+There are lots of Pagan customs in Christianity.
+Early Christians adapted their Pagan customs to fit their new Christian beliefs, hiding their original meanings and giving them new ones.

 Likewise, the Celts celebrated the fact that the winter solstice had arrived and rejoiced at the fact that the nights were once more getting lighter and spring was only just around the corner.

 The early Christian church tried very hard to ban Pagan customs and encourage its converts to follow Christ, but the people were not to be convinced.
 Winter was a dark and depressing time, and they were keen to keep their winter solstice festivities.
-Eventually the church realised that they were not going to able to ban all festivities, so they provided their followers with an alternative option, a festival which honoured the birth of Jesus Christ and eventually gave us the Pagan Christmas traditions that we celebrate today.
+Eventually, the church realised that they couldn't ban all festivities, so they provided their followers with an alternative option: a festival which honoured the birth of Jesus Christ that eventually gave us the Pagan-originating Christmas traditions that we celebrate today.